 Note: Most people with poor digestive health suffer with “acid reflux” and therefore take antacids.
 However, in 90% of the cases it is not a matter of too high acid levels but rather too low acidity in the stomach.
 As we grow older or due to certain medication or high levels of stress, our stomachs can become too alkaline and therefore food take longer to digest and can cause “acid reflux”.

 Rectify “acid reflux” with the following method and discard the antacids.

 - Dilute a tablespoon of Apple Cider Vinegar in a glass of water and drink it just before each meal.
 This will help to increase stomach acids so that food can digest quicker.

-- Take Manna Collagen each day, because it can help to repair the inside of the digestive tract.
+- Use Manna Collagen each day, because it can help to repair the inside of the digestive tract.

 - Take the Manna GUT Support each day to reinstate healthy bacteria and digestive enzymes in the digestive tract.

-- Take the Manna Blood Sugar Support supplement with each meal, to help regulate blood glucose levels, but it also because it works in tandem with the GUT Support to increase healthy bacteria in the digestive tract.
+- By using Manna Blood Sugar Support supplement with each meal, it helps to regulate blood glucose levels, and works in tandem with the GUT Support to increase healthy bacteria in the digestive tract.

 - Follow the Manna Diet to eliminate refined carbohydrates from your diet.

 - Sprinkle a tablespoon of Flaxseed oil on your salad each day, because this will help with bowel movement and overall digestive health.